veyon/docs/admin/reference.rst

 ++++++++++

 Plugin
-	By default Veyon uses an internal platform specific VNC server implementation to provide the screen data of a computer.
-In some cases, however, it may be desirable to utilize a plugin with a different implementation.
-For example if a separate VNC server is already installed on the computer, this server can be used instead of the internal VNC server by choosing the plugin :guilabel:`External VNC Server`.
-In this case the password and network port of the installed VNC server have to be entered.
+	By default Veyon uses an internal platform-specific VNC server implementation to provide the screen data of a computer.
+In some cases, however, it may be desirable to use a plugin with a different implementation.
+If a separate VNC server is already running on the computer, this server instance can be used instead of the internal VNC server by choosing the plugin :guilabel:`External VNC server`.
+In this case the password and network port of the installed VNC server have to be supplied.

-	**Default:** *Built-in VNC server*
+	**Default:** *Builtin VNC server*

 .. _RefMaster: